jamhall/s3rver/README.md

 ## Tests

-> When running the tests with node v0.10.0 the following [error](https://github.com/mochajs/mocha/issues/777) is encountered.
-This is resolved by running the tests with v0.11.*.
+The tests should be run by one of the active LTS versions.
+The CI Server runs the tests on version `4.x`, `6.x` and `8.x`.
 I recommend using [NVM](https://github.com/creationix/nvm) to manage your node versions.

 To run the test suite, first install the dependencies, then run `npm test`: